jfb-h/synthetic-tourism/documents/papers/main.typ

 == The synthetic control method

 In this paper, we use the synthetic control method @abadie2021 to assess the touristic impact of the Elbphilharmonie.
-The synthetic control method aims to answer the question of whether a discrete intervention (here, the building of the Elbphilharmonie) had a causal effect on some quantity of interest (here, visitor numbers), i.e., whether there was an increase (or decrease) in the quantity of interest which would not have occurred without the intervention.
+The synthetic control method aims to answer the question of whether a discrete intervention (here, the building of the Elbphilharmonie) had a causal effect on some quantity of interest (here, overnight stays), i.e., whether there was an increase (or decrease) in the quantity of interest which would not have occurred without the intervention.
 In pursuit of this goal, the method follows a comparative case study design which contrasts the unit for which the intervention occurred (Hamburg) with a set of comparable units where the intervention didn't occur (other cities).
 More specifically, the synthetic control method proceeds by constructing a weighted average of contrast cases representing a 'synthetic' version of the intervention unit.
 Weights are determined in a way as to maximize the pre-intervention similarity of the synthetic and the real unit in terms of the quantity of interest.